ehsonne/typing-lang-switcher/README.md

-# "Typing Language Keyboard Switcher Extension
+# Typing Language Keyboard Switcher Extension

 A Chrome extension that allows users to quickly switch between English and Persian keyboards using a keyboard shortcut (Ctrl + F12).